TL-System/ns.py/README.md

 * `two_rate_token_bucket.py`: this example creates a two-rate three-color traffic shaper.
 It showcases `PacketDistGenerator`, `PacketSink`, and `TwoRateTokenBucketShaper`.

 * `wfq.py`: this example shows how to use the Weighted Fair Queueing (WFQ) scheduler, and how to use a server monitor to record performance statistics with a finer granularity using a sampling distribution.
 It showcases `PacketDistGenerator`, `PacketSink`, `Splitter`, `WFQServer`, and `ServerMonitor`.

+* `virtual_clock.py`: this example shows how to use the Virtual Clock scheduler, and how to use a server monitor to record performance statistics with a finer granularity using a sampling distribution.
+It showcases `PacketDistGenerator`, `PacketSink`, `Splitter`, `VirtualClockQServer`, and `ServerMonitor`.

 * `drr.py`: this example shows how to use the Deficit Round Robin (DRR) scheduler.
 It showcases `PacketDistGenerator`, `PacketSink`, `Splitter` and `DRRServer`.